Confirmation Statement / People with significant control (PSC)

 If I don't receive an eReminder for any reason, do I still have to file my documents?

 Yes.
 If for any reason the eReminder is not received, the company is still obliged to file its annual documents on time.

 Will my eReminders email address be used for any other purposes?

-Yes - as stated within the Terms of Operation, Companies House may use the email address to contact the company about compliance issues where other communication methods have failed.
+Yes - Companies House may use the email address to contact the company about compliance issues where other communication methods have failed.

 Can I receive email reminders for only confirmation statements but not for accounts or vice-versa?

 No, it will not be permitted to mix the media for reminders.

 Yes, those companies which have selected to receive communications in Welsh will receive bi-lingual eReminders.